DotranDon/PDABC-CEC2022/README.md

 * modified employed, onlooker, and scout bee phases;
 * lightweight vector-based updating without covariance matrix estimation or expensive local search.

-The method is evaluated in the manuscript on the CEC2022 single-objective bound-constrained benchmark suite for dimensions (D=10) and (D=20).
+The method is evaluated in the manuscript on the CEC2022 single-objective bound-constrained benchmark suite for dimensions `D=10` and `D=20`.

-## Repository contents
+## Repository structure

-A suggested structure of this repository is:
+The repository uses a simple script-based structure.
+The `scripts/` folder contains standalone Python scripts for running PDABC, running the ABC baseline, computing CEC2022-style target-reaching scores, performing statistical tests, and measuring computational complexity.

 ```text
 PDABC-CEC2022/